practicalli/clojure/basic-clojure/quick-look-at-types.md

 # A quick look at types

   As we mentioned before, underneath Clojure lurks Java byte code so there are going to be types in Clojure.
-Howver, Clojure being a dynamic language, most of the time you can just let Clojure manage the types for you.
+However, Clojure being a dynamic language, most of the time you can just let Clojure manage the types for you.

+> **Hint** When you run Clojure on a different host platform, eg. .Net or Javascript (via Clojurescript), Clojure will use the types of that host platform.

   Should you want to know the type of something you are working on, you can use two functions, `type` and `class`.